 When are you open?

 The Zoo is open everyday between 10am – 4pm (closed Christmas Day).
-Last entry 1 hour before closing.
+Last entry is 1 hour 15 minutes before closing.
 Very occasionally the Zoo may be closed due to extreme weather or other events, please check our website home page.

 Do you take debit or credit cards?